 Why Gold Will Remain King

 Initially, the SDR was pegged to the value of the U.S. dollar, which was convertible to gold among sovereign nations, but today the entire monetary system is a free-floating system with currencies fluctuating in value based on many factors.
 Thus, the SDR is unbacked by gold or any commodities.
-This means, while the SDR may become the next global reserve currency should the dollar fall by the wayside due to economic turmoil, it would be vulnerable to the same plight of previous fiat currencies if it remains unbacked by gold.
+This means, while the SDR may become the next global reserve currency should the U.S. dollar fall by the wayside due to economic turmoil, it would be vulnerable to the same plight of previous fiat currencies if it remains unbacked by gold.
 Simply creating a basket of fiat currencies, as the euro has shown, is no guarantee for the stability of a unit of money.

 More than likely, gold will come to the fore of international trade once again, as central banks around the world cooperate to bring stability and confidence to global markets.
 Currencies are likely to be completely or partially backed by gold, which, given the massive money printing in recent years, may require a gold price multiples higher than it is today.
 Already we are seeing major central banks, such as in Russia and China, buying gold at a feverish pace, as if they are anticipating a monetary reset or preparing for massive devaluations of fiat currencies.